-- 9.3.49 The REEMA Central site currently accommodates a number of existing MOD properties but has been declared surplus to requirements pending the redevelopment of the adjoining REEMA North site for 200 service family homes.
-Once that scheme is complete (expected 2016) the REEMA Central site will be made available to the open market. - 9.3.50 The site is previously developed land and is very close to the town centre.
-It represents a sustainable development opportunity and its potential redevelopment has been well-supported through previous consultation.
-Given the relatively high existing use value of the site, complete redevelopment, whilst desirable, may not be financially viable. - 9.3.51 A more likely outcome is a potential for some redevelopment, combined with new build infill development on the parts of the site that are currently undeveloped.
+- 9.3.50a Part of the REEMA Central site has already been made available to Annington Homes who are progressing a market housing scheme of 135 dwellings through a planning application (although 54 dwellings will be demolished meaning a net gain of 81 units).
+The remainder of the site is likely to be made available for redevelopment/infill within the period of the Local Plan. - 9.3.51 Both sites are previously developed land and very close to the town centre.
+They represent a sustainable development opportunity and their potential redevelopment has been well-supported through previous consultation.
+Given the relatively high existing use value of the REEMA Central site, complete redevelopment, whilst desirable, may not be financially viable. - 9.3.52 A more likely outcome is a potential for some redevelopment, combined with new build infill development on the parts of the site that are currently undeveloped.
 It is anticipated that the net increase in housing on the REEMA Central site is likely to be around 200 new homes.
-The proposed allocation is shown in Figure 9.7 below.
+Coupled with a potential increase of around 100 dwellings on the permitted REEMA North site, the net gain over and above the existing commitment (200 dwellings) would be around 300 homes.
+The proposed allocation is shown in Figure 9.8.

-Figure 9.8 - REEMA Central Strategic Development Area (SDA)
+Figure 9.8 - REEMA North and Central

-9.3.52 In the longer term there may be some potential for further redevelopment of MOD housing in Carterton.
+9.3.53 In the longer term there is potential for further redevelopment of MOD housing in Carterton.
 There are several existing areas where the density of development is relatively low and the quality of the housing stock and surrounding environs relatively poor.
-At this stage however, none of those properties have been declared surplus to requirements so they cannot be relied upon to deliver additional housing to meet the indicative target for this area.
+These are illustrated on the plan at Figure 9.10.
+We will work proactively with the MOD, DIO and Annington Homes to consider the potential for new housing on these sites to help support Carterton in particular the Town Centre and surrounding environs.
+At this stage however, none of those properties have been declared surplus to requirements so they cannot be relied upon to deliver additional housing for this area within the plan period.